Category

 Earthquake drills

-If you’re in the Western United States, earthquakes are a fact of life.
-They’re not common, but they can be incredibly destructive.
-For example, the 1989 Loma Prieta earthquake in California lasted only fifteen seconds but caused 63 deaths and over 3,500 injuries.
+Earthquakes are a fact of life in the Western United States.
+Although they are not common, they can be incredibly destructive.
+For example, California’s 1989 Loma Prieta earthquake lasted only fifteen seconds but caused 63 deaths and over 3,500 injuries.

-The first phase of an earthquake drill should focus on the event itself—where to seek shelter and what to avoid.
+The first phase of an earthquake drill should focus on where to seek shelter and what to avoid during an earthquake.
 The other key aspect of an earthquake drill is dealing with the aftermath.
 Depending on your workplace, this could mean anything from shutting down gas lines because of potential leaks to cleaning up broken glass.

 Tornado drills